Select Page

 What age do kids get expanders?

-The optimal age for kids orthodontic treatment is 5-13 years of age.
+The optimal age for kids to get expanders and braces is 5-13 years of age.
 The actual age will vary from child to child.
 But between ages 5-13 years of age, kids experience 80 percent of jaw and facial development.
 After age 16, the child will need to be treated as an adult.
 Adult treatments take longer and are more difficult, since adults faces are not growing any more.
 Also many adults start having problems with teeth clenching, TMJ, sleep apnea and bad posture.

 What problems do expanders fix?